Physical therapy: Sports

 Physical therapists who work for professional sports teams often have a specialized sports certification issued through their national registering organization.
-Most Physical therapists who practice in a sporting environment are also active in collaborative sports medicine programs too (See also: athletic trainers).
+Most physical therapists who practice in a sporting environment are also active in collaborative sports medicine programs (see also athletic trainers).

 Women's health

-Women's health or pelvic floor physical therapy mostly addresses women's issues related to the female reproductive system, child birth, and post-partum.
+Women's health and pelvic floor physical therapy mostly address women's issues related to the female reproductive system, child birth, and post-partum.
 These conditions include lymphedema, osteoporosis, pelvic pain, prenatal and post-partum periods, and urinary incontinence.
-It also addresses incontinence, pelvic pain, and other disorders associated with pelvic floor dysfunction.
+It also addresses pelvic pain, pelvic organ prolapse and other disorders associated with pelvic floor dysfunction.
 Manual physical therapy has been demonstrated in multiple studies to increase rates of conception in women with infertility.

 Oncology

 Physical therapy in the field of oncology and palliative care is a continuously evolving and developing specialty, both in malignant and non-malignant diseases.
 Physical therapy for both groups of patients is now recognized as an essential part of the clinical pathway, as early diagnoses and new treatments are enabling patients to live longer. it is generally accepted that patients should have access to an appropriate level of rehabilitation, so that they can function at a minimum level of dependency and optimize their quality of life, regardless of their life expectancy.